-- Where the dispute relates to the same or substantially the same issues as have been the subject of a recent adjudication under the Housing Grants, Construction and Regeneration Act 1996, or some other formal alternative dispute resolution procedure.
+- Where the dispute relates to the same or substantially the same issues that have been the subject of a recent adjudication under the 1996 Act (or some other formal alternative dispute resolution procedure)

 What are the requirements of the Protocol?

-The letter of claim should state the full name and address of the Claimant.
+- The full name and address of the claimant

-The letter of claim should state the full name and address of each proposed Defendant.
+- The full name and address of each proposed defendant.

-The letter of claim should contain a clear summary of the facts on which the claim, or each claim, is based.
+- A clear summary of the facts on which each claim is based

 The basis of the claim